jrmlhermitte/jrmlhermitte.github.io/_posts/2025-08-17-managing-papers-with-zotero-and-personal-file-server.md

 valid for 90 days.
 When the cert expires, you can either call the `tailscale cert` command again or optionally, you can install [this extension](https://github.com/tailscale/caddy-tailscale).

+[^2]: It's possible to install a self-signed certificate on an ipad.
+However, it's a slightly involved manual process and not to mention risky.
+I recommend against building your own security unless you absolutely know what you're doing, and you're willing to pay the upfront cost of proper monitoring and alerting.

 ### Step 4: Lock Down Your Server
 **DO NOT SKIP THIS STEP**